-Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see the "When can you end your membership in our plan?" portion of this section for information about the enrollment periods).
+Usually, you end your membership by enrolling in another plan section for information about the enrollment periods).
 However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.